-Finally, we identify the effect of demandable debt versus demandable equity funding on liquidity provision by applying the LPI to MMFs around the 2016 Money Market Reform.
-The reform required institutional prime MMFs to switch from fixed to floating NAVs, which represents a transition from debt-funding to equity-funding.
+Finally, we identify the effect of demandable-debt versus demandable-equity funding on liquidity provision by applying the LPI to MMFs around the 2016 Money Market Reform.
+The reform required institutional prime MMFs to switch from fixed to floating NAVs, representing a transition from debt to equity funding.
 At the same time, retail prime MMFs were exempt from this requirement and provide a natural control group.
-Our difference-in-differences estimates confirm an economically and statistically significant 19% drop in liquidity provision due to the reform, corroborating that liquidity provision by demandable equity is significant but relatively lower than that of debt.
+Our difference-in-differences estimates confirm that 81% of liquidity provision is preserved after the reform, corroborating that liquidity provision by demandable equity is significant but relatively lower than that by demandable debt.

 Related Literature.
-The banking literature on liquidity provision has mostly centered around deposit-issuing banks as in Diamond and Dybvig (1983), Diamond and Rajan (2001), Kashyap, Rajan and Stein (2002), and Goldstein and Pauzner (2005).
+The theoretical literature on liquidity provision has mostly centered around deposit-issuing banks as in Diamond and Dybvig (1983), Diamond and Rajan (2001), Kashyap, Rajan and Stein (2002), and Goldstein and Pauzner (2005).
 More recently, Hanson, Shleifer, Stein and Vishny (2015) consider debt claims issued by traditional banks versus shadow banks in liquidity provision.
-Our paper focuses on the contractual form of intermediary liabilities, which is a fundamental difference between banks and non-banks.
-We jointly analyze liquidity provision by demandable equity and debt in a common theoretical framework
+We contribute to this literature by showing that demandable equity issued by mutual funds can also provide liquidity.
+Our focus on demandable claims is fundamentally different from Jacklin (1987), who focuses on liquidity provision by tradable but non-demandable claims that resemble shares of close-end mutual funds rather than open-end mutual funds.
+Furthermore, Jacklin (1987) does not consider aggregate risks and thus cannot accommodate the notion of debt versus equity contracts.